 In practice, this will mean that new entrants providing business and management education will have faster access to university title and degree-awarding powers in future.
 Why this matters to British taxpayers is that they are underwriting the student loans that students in some less traditional providers can access In the October 2016 Global Focus issue, Mark Farrell and John Davis argued that “many universities are going to end up being outmanoeuvred by the Ubers of the educational world”, disruptive models that challenge the bricks and mortar status quo.
 It seems that London’s business schools are on the cusp of “interesting” times.

-Currently, the UK has more than 120 HE alternative providers with specific course designation, over 50% based in London, and the largest has recruited at least 6,500 students.
+Currently, the UK has more than 120 HE alternative providers, with specific course designations, over 50% based in London, and the largest has recruited at least 6,500 students.
 Amid the UK government’s rhetoric of student choice, competition, mobility and quality, the new single regulator in the UK will be empowered to safeguard the reputation of higher education and students.
 There will be greater availability of data and a single register of providers whose students are eligible for student loans.
 As business schools and London comprise such a large part of the system, it will be interesting to watch how the situation unfolds, particularly whether EU students will continue to access student loans and the possible issuing of Tier 4 (student) visas linked to institutions’ performance in new Teaching Excellence Framework (TEF) gold, silver and bronze ratings.

 Open to innovation